CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Evaluation and Discussion

-We performed person identification on the test data with the proposed method, CorVS, and the baseline method.
-Table \ref{tab:metric-vals} shows the metric values at that time.
-The baseline method resulted in poor performance.
-The possible causes are imprecise speeds calculated from visual tracking and predicted by PDR and imperfect time synchronization between cameras and smartphones.
-On the other hand, our CorVS seemingly absorbed the errors with the model.
+We performed person identification on the test data with our proposed method, CorVS+, and the baseline methods.
+Table \ref{tab:comp-mets} shows the metric values at that time.
+To begin with, we will compare with the walk matching.
+Although better than naive random, the walk matching still yielded poor performance.
+A possible cause is imprecise speeds derived from noisy trajectories or predicted by PDR.
+In contrast, CorVS+ bypassed this problem by estimating the correspondences directly from various features rather than via PDR.
+Furthermore, imperfect time synchronization between cameras and smartphones may also have reduced the agreement rate in the walk matching.
+On the other hand, CorVS+ seems to have absorbed such temporal misalignments through its tolerant inference by the correspondence estimation model.

-With the CorVS, the longer the window, the higher the PP value.
-Notably, all trajectories predicted as participants had correct labels at $W = 600$.
-The long-term feature consideration seems to have improved the correspondence probability estimation.
-Furthermore, the weighted PP approached $1$ even at $W = 100$, suggesting that most errors occurred on less extended trajectories with few clues.
-In contrast, the PR was lowest at $W = 600$.
-According to Table \ref{tab:test-data}, a quarter of the participant trajectories had a duration of about $60$ seconds or shorter.
-The PR drop at $W = 600$ (i.e., 60 seconds) is likely attributable to the inability to make predictions for trajectories shorter than the model input lengths.
-In this case, the test data was limited to $10$ minutes, and trajectories near the temporal boundaries were truncated.
-Applying to longer periods may lead to higher PR.

-The CorVS achieved the best PF at $W = 300$ in this experiment.
-The result highlights a trade-off between the PP and PR depending on the window size.
-A promising direction for future work is to design the model to support variable input length.
-It would enable leveraging rich cues from long trajectories while maintaining applicability to short ones.
-A further opportunity is to utilize the sensor measurements to refine the visual tracking after the matching.
-We used the corrected data to evaluate identification performance independently of tracking systems, but tracking switches sometimes occur in practice, especially in crowded scenes involving multiple people.
-Incorporating motion information from sensors may enhance trajectory consistency and also recall scores.